fleetdm/fleet/handbook/marketing/README.md

 ### What would Mr. Rogers say?

-*[Mister Rogers’ Neighborhood](https://en.wikipedia.org/wiki/Mister_Rogers%27_Neighborhood)* was one of the longest-running children’s TV series.
-That’s thanks to [Fred Rogers’](https://en.wikipedia.org/wiki/Fred_Rogers) communication skills.
-He knew kids heard things differently than adults.
-So, he checked every line to avoid confusion and encourage positivity.
+We should be clear, simple, friendly, and inspiring, like [Mr. Rogers](https://en.wikipedia.org/wiki/Fred_Rogers), who deeply understood these communication skills.

-Our audience is a little older.
-But just like the show, Mister Rogers’ method is appropriate for all ages.
 Here are some steps you can take to communicate like Mister Rogers:

 - State the idea you want to express as clearly as possible.
 - Rephrase the idea in a positive manner.